syntithenai/hermod/README.md

 [To my knowledge] Docker on windows does not support access to audio hardware.
 I can only think to use pulse audio on the windows host and share sound through to the Linux container via the network.

+## Web Suite

+The React based sample web application featuring a microphone and logging components has not yet been ported from hermes.

 ## Dialog Manager Overview